nodejs/node/doc/api/url.md

 ##### Special Schemes

-The WHATWG URL Standard considers a handful of URL protocol schemes to be "special" in terms of how those are parsed and serialized.
+The [WHATWG URL Standard][] considers a handful of URL protocol schemes to be _special_ in terms of how they are parsed and serialized.
 When a URL is parsed using one of these special protocols, the `url.protocol` property may be changed to another special protocol but cannot be changed to a non-special protocol, and vice versa.